| Seventh

 Peak is easily recognized from the sketches made by the members

 of the party of that early explorer.
+As Fremont's Lake is a beautiful sheet

 of water, so is Pine Creek a magnificant stream.
 Leaving the